wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Otherwise, the eviction will be inserted into the MSHR on the old address to be evicted, and the state transits to `EA` or `MA` to indicate the fact that the current event is waiting for the data eviction to complete.
-The states will transit back to normal and the `PUTE` will be retried in the eviction handler.
+The states will transit back to normal and the `PutE` will be retried in the eviction handler.

-On `E_InvX` and `M_InvX` blocks, since `PUTE` indicates that the requestor is the only upper level owner, the event performs an ownership transfer, which involves removing the requestor as the owner, updating the ACK counter, updating the `responses` map, and transiting to the corresponding stable state such that the ongoing downgrade is completed.
+On `E_InvX` and `M_InvX` blocks, since `PutE` indicates that the requestor is the only upper level owner, the event performs an ownership transfer, which involves removing the requestor as the owner, updating the ACK counter, updating the `responses` map, and transiting to the corresponding stable state such that the ongoing downgrade is completed.
 The method then attempts to insert data into the data array by checking whether the data array entry exists.
 If true, then the insertion can complete immediately, and the handling concludes.
 Otherwise, a data entry must be allocated by evicting an existing one.
-To achieve this, the method inserts a `PUTS` (by reusing the current event object after changing its command to `PUTS`) into the MSHR.
-Just similar to how the `PUTS` handler preserves the non-inclusiveness invariant, this method also inserts the event as either the second or the third entry depending on the existing entries.
-Note that the reason that a `PUTS` event is used, instead if the current `PUTE`, is because the ownership transferred has already been done, if control reaches here, and the transfer should only be done once.
+To achieve this, the method inserts a `PutS` (by reusing the current event object after changing its command to `PutS`) into the MSHR.
+Just similar to how the `PutS` handler preserves the non-inclusiveness invariant, this method also inserts the event as either the second or the third entry depending on the existing entries.
+Note that the reason that a `PutS` event is used, instead if the current `PutE`, is because the ownership transferred has already been done, if control reaches here, and the transfer should only be done once.
-The `PUTS` is solely to avoid the method from performing the ownership transfer multiple times.
+The `PutS` is solely to avoid the method from performing the ownership transfer multiple times.

 On `E_Inv` and `M_Inv` blocks, ownership transfer will also happen just like how it is performed in the `_InvX` case.
 The only difference is that the event is always completed after handling ownership transfer, without being inserted into the MSHR.
 The reason is that the `_Inv` states, in all cases, do not need the data.
-If the `_Inv` state is incurred due to a data access, and there is an upper level `E` state block, then it must be caused by a `GETX` on a different upper level cache, in which case, the ownership just transfers to the `GETX` requestor.
+If the `_Inv` state is incurred due to a data access, and there is an upper level `E` state block, then it must be caused by a `GetX` on a different upper level cache, in which case, the ownership just transfers to the `GetX` requestor.
 The `_Inv` state may also be caused by eviction, flush invalidation, or lower level external requests, in which case the current cache will lose the ownership and even the directory entry of the address, anyway, and keeping the block in the data array is also unnecessary.